 The folder is now populated with image chip samples and metadata.

 - Save the project.

 In this lesson, you downloaded and added open-source imagery to a project, created training samples using the Training Samples Manager pane, and exported them to a format compatible with a deep learning model for training.
 Next, you'll identify all the trees on the plantation.

 Detect palm trees with a deep learning model

 Clone the default conda environment

 First, you created training samples of coconut palm trees and exported them as image chips.
 These training samples can be used to train a model using the Detect Objects using Deep Learning tool in ArcGIS Pro 2.5, which relies on deep learning frameworks such as TensorFlow, Keras, or CNTK.
-Optionally, you can use these samples to train your own deep learning model using the arcgis.learn module.
-Whether you plan to train the model or use the pre-trained model, you'll need to clone the default Python environment using the Python Command Prompt.
+To install these deep learning libraries, you'll clone the default Python environment using the Python Command Prompt.
 You can learn more about the ArcGIS Pro Deep Learning toolset and the process of installing the deep learning frameworks in the documentation.

 - On your desktop, search for and run the Python Command Prompt as an administrator.

 The Python Command Prompt was downloaded when you installed ArcGIS Pro, so it automatically runs the propy.bat initialization file.
 This file, which runs in place of python.exe, recognizes your application's active conda environment and allows you to run standalone scripts using that environment.

-For this project, you want to create a new environment named palm-detection.
+For this project, you want to create a new environment named deeplearning.
 The default environment in ArcGIS Pro is read only, so you'll clone it to make changes.

 - Run the following command to create a new conda environment by cloning the default ArcGIS Pro environment:

 conda create -n deeplearning –-clone arcgispro-py3

 The cloning process may take a few minutes.
 Cloned environments are stored in the envs folder at %LOCALAPPDATA%\Esri\conda\envs\.
 The system variable %LOCALAPPDATA% is a substitute for the C:\Users\YourUserFolderName\AppData\Local\.

 - Run the following command to activate the new environment and update the file path to match where you stored the cloned environment: